-It’s rarely helpful to hold on to people who are ready to move on.
-The problem is when things go so awry that valuable staff members start to leave out of frustration with the project.
 Often, smart, hardworking staff members who understand systems and process are selected to be on project teams for CRM implementations.
-Too often, they are not supported with appropriate change management techniques or resources, which sets them up to fail.
+But too often, they are not supported with appropriate change management techniques or resources, which sets them up to fail.

 When a project launches without adequate stakeholder participation, planned productivity reduction and org-wide commitment to adoption, those who worked on the project team find themselves fielding crisis calls as staff across the organization panic about issues they see in the data or a task they are struggling to complete.
 As the team gets spread thin, end users they are supporting become agitated as they wait for assistance.
 Work stalls.
 Morale goes sour and frustration is levied toward the project team.
 The project team members, who have spent months (possibly years) working hard on something they believed was going to make things better, become deflated and feel underappreciated.
 At some point, they realize that they can take the skills they learned during the project and offer them to another organization.
 If they leave, they take valuable subject matter expertise with them.